maitriyogin/react-blogg-server/README.md

 # react-blogg-server
-Node - Redux server for the bloggs app
+React bloggs server is a redux server for the bloggs client.